 River trips on the River Cam are a must to enjoy the gardens of 'The Backs' and the peaceful water meadows which stretch out towards Granchester.
 If you get this far enjoy afternoon tea in the pretty Orchard Tea Rooms.
 These tearooms started out in 1897 after a group of Cambridge students persuaded the owner of Orchard House to serve them tea, this then became a regular practice, and the rest is history!
 Lodgers at Orchard House included the poet Rupert Brooke, who later moved into the Vicarage next door - now home to Jeffrey & Mary Archer.
 You can also hire the famous punts or even hire a chauffeured punt so you can relax and enjoy the views.

 To the east of Cambridge enjoy St Neots on the river Great Ouse and just south of Cambridge is the Imperial War Museum at Duxford, one of the world's most spectacular aviation heritage sites with around 200 aircraft on display.
 A great day out for all the family!

-So, if you're looking to stay on a farm in Cambridgeshire, please use the search links on the left of this page with ‘Cambridgeshire’ as your Location
+So, if you're looking to stay on a farm in Cambridgeshire, please use the search links with ‘Cambridgeshire’ as your Location